Ballasting and deballasting is very essential in ships. It is an operation keenly supervised by ship officers to maintain the vessel’s stability.

 Adding ballast water into her tanks compensates for the loss of weight.
 This process maintains the vessel’s stability and structural integrity.

-2. Entering Port, Channels or Canals
+2. Entering Ports, Channels, or Canals

 3. Emergency Heavy Weather Ballast

 But there are times when the sea is very rough and the ship’s stern throws into the air thus over-speeding the propeller.
-Scenarios like this happen even if the ship makes all speed adjustments and ballasting procedures to keep her upright.

-In this special case, the vessel performs an emergency heavy weather ballast where in she fills a cargo tank with ballast water.
+In this special case, the vessel performs an emergency heavy weather ballast where she fills a cargo tank with ballast water.

 Inside the ballast tank.